 This will show you new and existing issues for the targets included in the scan.

-Next to the issue title, you'll see any configured integrations (Jira, ServiceNow, and GitHub) so you send to your ticketing system of choice.
+Next to the issue title, you'll see any configured integrations (Jira, ServiceNow, and GitHub) so you can send any issues to your ticketing system of choice.

 Clicking on an issue will show a list of occurrences; the age and a button called 'Scan output' - which often includes more technical detail, should you need it.
 You'll also notice a drawer slide out on the right, revealing the issue description and remediation advice.